(projects i'm involved in)

 (projects i'm following)

-Posted by geoffroy godeau almost 3 years ago
+Posted by geoffroy godeau about 3 years ago

 Permaculture Design Course + Elephants

 Early Bird $940 (book by 30 June 2015)

 Join us at the amazing elephant sanctuary, the Elephant Valley Project, for a certified 14 day Permaculture Design Course (PDC) taught by Geoffroy Godeau and Gregory Crawford, co-founders of Surplus Permaculture.
 The course consists of a broad range of topics and skills applicable to living anywhere on this planet.
 You will get to combine the exciting learning models of permaculture and a site that is home to nine beautiful elephants.

 This exciting course promises a very unique experience.
 The 72 hours of course work will be covered over a 2-week period, including lots of hands-on work and some amazing elephant experiences.
 Accommodation is in EVP’s beautiful backpacker lodges, with all meals included.
 So come and experience the Cambodian jungle and learn about how you can make a difference, even in your own home!

 The following topics will be discussed in class:

 1. Philosophies and Ethics underlying Permaculture 2.